 Recruitment and job offer videos

-Build interest and hype for a new product, virtual event, or other exciting initiative with a teaser video.
-Just as the name implies, make sure your video is intriguing without giving away too much.
-You want to hint at what’s to come, yet leave the viewer wanting more.
+Got a new product, upcoming virtual event or another exciting initiative you need to promote?
+Think about using a teaser video to build interest and get your viewers excited.
+The trick here is to make sure your video is intriguing enough to interest your audience without giving away too much.
+You want to hint at what’s to come while leaving the viewer wanting more.

 LinkedIn Live